uspki/policies/certificate-policy.md

 #### 7.1.2.3 Subscriber Certificate
 **a. certificatePolicies (required)**
 **Required/Optional:** Required
-This extension SHALL be present and SHOULD NOT be marked critical.
+This extension shall be present and should not be marked critical.

 **certificatePolicies:policyIdentifier (required)**
 **Required/Optional:** Required